tchang1997/us_election_forecasting/README.md

 Our model is largely based on Drew Linzer's Votamatic model, described in ["Dynamic Bayesian Forecasting of Presidential Elections in the States" (2013)](https://votamatic.org/wp-content/uploads/2013/07/Linzer-JASA13.pdf), with a few "because I can" style modifications.
 Essentially, this model places a multivariate Gaussian random walk prior on a "state-level" and "national-level" effect variable.
 Notably, we don't constrain the covariance to be diagonal, which naturally allows for modeling correlations between states (but runs some risks -- that's a lot of parameters).
 We then combine the state and national-level effects to output probabilistic forecasts of state and national voting averages at each timepoint.

-By default, we only consider polls up to two months back from the
+By default, we only consider polls up to two months back from the forecast horizon (*e.g.*, we use August and September polls for a "start of October" forecast).

 ## Forecast validation